kumanna/armadillo-debian/README.md

 ### 4: Compilers and External Dependencies

-Armadillo makes extensive use of template meta-programming, recursive templates and template based function overloading.
+Armadillo makes extensive use of template meta-programming and many other advanced C++ features.
 As such, C++ compilers which do not fully implement the C++ standard may not work correctly.

 The functionality of Armadillo is partly dependent on other libraries:
-LAPACK, BLAS, ARPACK and SuperLU.
-The LAPACK and BLAS libraries are used for dense matrices, while the ARPACK and SuperLU libraries are used for sparse matrices.
-Armadillo can work without these libraries, but its functionality will be reduced.
-In particular, basic functionality will be available (eg. matrix addition and multiplication), but things like eigen decomposition or matrix inversion will not be.
+LAPACK, BLAS (preferably OpenBLAS), ARPACK and SuperLU.
+LAPACK and BLAS are used for dense matrices, while ARPACK and SuperLU are used for sparse matrices.

+Armadillo can work without the above libraries, but its functionality will be reduced.
+Basic functionality will be available (eg. matrix addition and multiplication), but operations like eigen decomposition or matrix inversion will not be.
 Matrix multiplication (mainly for big matrices) may not be as fast.

 As Armadillo is a template library, we recommended that optimisation